Novo Integrated Sciences Inc. (NVOS) Shares Down Despite Recent Market Volatility

 NVOS’s Market Performance

-NVOS’s stock has seen a 18.80% increase for the week, with a 21.07% rise in the past month and a -31.04% fall in the past quarter.
-The volatility ratio for the week is 27.40%, and the volatility levels for the past 30 days are at 15.82% for Novo Integrated Sciences Inc. The simple moving average for the last 20 days is 18.53% for NVOS stock, with a simple moving average of -82.99% for the last 200 days.
+NVOS’s stock has seen a -24.54% decrease for the week, with a 8.69% rise in the past month and a -39.48% fall in the past quarter.
+The volatility ratio for the week is 24.54%, and the volatility levels for the past 30 days are at 16.52% for Novo Integrated Sciences Inc. The simple moving average for the last 20 days is -3.74% for NVOS stock, with a simple moving average of -85.63% for the last 200 days.

-During the last 5 trading sessions, NVOS rose by +18.80%, which changed the moving average for the period of 200-days by -91.95% in comparison to the 20-day moving average, which settled at $0.1353.
-In addition, Novo Integrated Sciences Inc. saw -21.13% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NVOS fell by -24.54%, which changed the moving average for the period of 200-days by -93.47% in comparison to the 20-day moving average, which settled at $0.1370.
+In addition, Novo Integrated Sciences Inc. saw -34.71% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading